 - 2 red bell peppers, cored, sliced into ½-inch (1,3cm) chunks sticks

 - Feta cheese, crumbled (optional)

 PREPARE THE VEGETABLES

 - Preheat the oven to 392°F (200°C).
-Spread the vegetables (onion, garlic, potatoes, eggplant, zucchini, bell pepper, and tomatoes) in a baking dish or sheet pan or Dutch oven.
+Spread the vegetables (onion, garlic, potatoes, eggplants, zucchini, bell pepper, and tomatoes) in a baking dish or sheet pan or Dutch oven.

 - Use your hands or a big spoon to coat the vegetables with olive oil, red wine vinegar, salt, pepper, and dried oregano or/and thyme and basil.
 Spread them out in one single layer so that everything is touching the surface of the pan.

 - Place the chicken in a big mixing bowl.
 Season with salt, pepper, and a splash of olive oil.
 Use a pair of tongs to toss well.